vgvassilev/clad/docs/userDocs/source/user/UsingClad.rst

   members of ``a`` and ``b`` should be equal.

-In general, type of derivative of a variable of type 'YType' with respect to a variable of type 'XType' is a function of both 'YType' and 'XType'.
-Therefore, :math:`DerivativeType = f(YType, XType)`.
-Intuitively, derivative type should be able to represent all the derivatives that are obtained on differentiating a variable ``y`` with respect to a variable ``x``.
-We will obtain more than one derivative if either or both of ``x`` and ``y`` are aggregate types.
+In general, the type of the derivative of a variable of type ``YType`` with respect to a variable of type ``XType`` is a function of both.
+Intuitively, the derivative type has to be able to represent every derivative obtained by differentiating a variable ``y`` with respect to a variable ``x``, and there is more than one of those as soon as either is an aggregate type.

 In case when both ``y`` and ``x`` are built-in scalar numerical type, as your intuition probably suggests, the derivative type is also a built-in scalar